 Ensuring that the editing error rate is low enough to avoid introducing additional mutations (and likely cancer in the process).

 For delivering gene-editing agents, engineered viruses are the most popular platform.

 New genetic material (such as a functioning gene version of a gene) can be delivered directly as a separate fragment of DNA called a plasmid.

 Alternatively, genetic material can be integrated into the host genome via techniques like Zinc fingers, TALENs, CRISPR/Cas9 or meganucleases.

-In the context of human disease, transcriptomics has the potential to identify genes disregulated as the consequence of the disease.
+In the context of human disease, transcriptomics (or RNA sequencing) has the potential to identify genes disregulated as the consequence of the disease.